harterc3/lattis-api/README.md

 One of those dependencies is Sequelize.
 This is the ORM we are using.
 It helps us with data migrations.
 Make sure your mySQL is running locally.
 Create a database called `lattis`.
 If you are prompted for which character encoding you want for your database, use `utf8mb4`.

-Now that you have an empty database.
-Run our migration:
+Now that you have an empty database, install the Sequelize CLI and use it to run our migration:

+`npm install -g sequelize-cli`
 `sequelize db:migrate`

 You should now have database tables for users, drawings, and reports.
 Now you should be able to run the API.